 The 1950 Modus vivendi with the Soviet satellite of Poland was the first agreement between the Vatican and a Communist state.
 Never published in the official gazette, this pragmatic agreement was meant to grant secret concessions which set no precedent.
 To conduct these negotiations a Joint Commission of government and bishops was set up.
 This conducts secret meetings even today.

 In two short accounts Bishop Alojzy Orszulik and Fr.
 Professor Wojciech Góralski present the negotiations as the Vatican would have them seen — as if the concordat originated in Warsaw, not Rome.
 Only passing mention is made of two key Vatican diplomats, the Cardinals Cesaroli and Silvestrini.

 Legal expert, Dr. Pawel Borecki, discusses frankly Vatican manoeuvres to get the Polish concordat through before the country's new constitution.
 This meant that Poland's whole legal framework had to conform to the concordat and this contributed to the "further clericalisation of public life".
 Included at the end is a remarkably deferential note to the Pope from a future Polish Prime Minister.

 This Complaint to the European Union shows how Polish laws favour the Church at the taxpayers' expense: in the way the laws are framed, in the way they're applied and in the way they're skilfully evaded.
 The chances of success of this complaint to the Barroso Commission may be slim, but it does contains solidly sourced information which is hard to find elsewhere in English.

 The Polish Bishops claim to want to “standardise the interpretation of the [Vatican] guidelines” when they erected these special barriers for Poles to leave the Universal Church, many of which would not likely be tolerated elsewhere.
 Most are nowhere to be found in the 2006 Vatican note to the bishops telling them in general terms to keep control of the process and not let it be handled by the state.
-Many of the restrictive Polish requirements would not likely be tolerated elsewhere.